Healthdirect Free Australian health advice you can count on.

 Why is an appendicectomy performed?

-An appendicectomy is usually done because the appendix is inflamed or has burst.
+An appendicectomy is usually done because your appendix is inflamed or has burst.

 How to prepare for an appendicectomy

-The hospital will tell you how long you should fast (have nothing to eat or drink) before the operation.
-You might be given fluids through a drip (intravenously, directly into a vein) so you don't get dehydrated.
+The hospital will tell you how long you should fast for (have nothing to eat or drink) before the operation.

 Your doctors and nurses will explain the operation.
 Ask questions if you're not sure about something.